 I also published a step-by-step tutorial on making the table runner, so if you are interested check it out here.

 Did you find this tutorial helpful?
-If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you want to sew mitered corners and follow me on Pinterest for more tips, tutorials, and inspiration!
+If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you need to sew mitered corners and follow me on Pinterest for more tips, tutorials, and inspiration!